kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 ### Installing From Release Binaries

-Pre-built binaries are avilable on our [releases page](https://github.com/kubernetes-sigs/kind/releases).
+Pre-built binaries are available on our [releases page](https://github.com/kubernetes-sigs/kind/releases).

 To install, download the binary for your platform from "Assets", then rename it to `kind` (or perhaps `kind.exe` on Windows) and place this into your `$PATH` at your preferred binary installation directory.